-- 1. We have determined that the signature you provided on your vote by mail ballot does not match the signature(s) on file in your voter record.
-In order to ensure that your vote by mail ballot will be counted, the signature verification statement must be completed and returned as soon as possible. - 2.
-The signature verification statement must be received by the elections official of the county where you are registered to vote no later than 5 p.m. two days prior to certification of the election. - 3.
-You must sign your name where specified on the signature verification statement (Voter's Signature). - 4.
-Place the signature verification statement into a mailing envelope addressed to your local elections official.
+- 3. You must sign your name where specified on the signature verification statement (Voter's Signature). - 4.
+Place the signature verification statement into the postage-paid return envelope if it is included with these instructions.
+If a return envelope is not included with these instructions, use your own mailing envelope addressed to your local elections official.
 Mail, deliver, or have the completed statement delivered to the elections official.
-Be sure there is sufficient postage if mailed and that the address of the elections official is correct. - 5.
-If you do not wish to send the signature verification statement by mail or have it delivered, you may submit your completed statement by email or facsimile transmission to your local elections official using the information provided." - (3) The elections official shall not reject a vote by mail ballot identified pursuant to subdivision (c) if each of the following conditions is satisfied: - (A) The voter delivers, in person, by mail, by fax, or by email, a signature verification statement signed by the voter and the elections official receives the statement no later than 5 p.m. two days prior to the certification of the election, or the voter, before the close of the polls on election day, completes and submits a signature verification statement to a polling place within the county or a ballot dropoff box. - (B) Upon receipt of the signature verification statement, the elections official shall compare the signature on the statement with the signature on file in the voter's record. - (i) If upon conducting the comparison of signatures the elections official determines that the signatures compare, he or she shall deposit the ballot, still in the identification envelope, in a ballot container in his or her office. - (ii) If upon conducting the comparison of the signatures the elections official determines that the signatures do not compare, the identification envelope shall not be opened and the ballot shall not be counted.
-The elections official shall write the cause of the rejection on the face of the identification envelope. - (4) The signature verification statement shall be in substantially the following form and may be included on the same page as the notice and instructions specified in paragraph (2):
+If you mail your completed statement using your own envelope, be sure there is sufficient postage and that the address of the elections official is correct. - 5.
+If you do not wish to send the signature verification statement by mail or have it delivered, you may submit your completed statement by email or facsimile transmission to your local elections official, or submit your completed statement to a polling place within the county or a ballot dropoff box before the close of the polls on election day." - (3) The notice and instructions shall be translated in all languages required in that county by Section 203 of the federal Voting Rights Act of 1965 (52 U.S.C.
+Sec.
+10503). - (4) The elections official shall not reject a vote by mail ballot identified pursuant to subdivision (c) if each of the following conditions is satisfied: - (A) The voter delivers, in person, by mail, by fax, or by email, a signature verification statement signed by the voter and the elections official receives the statement no later than 5 p.m. two days prior to the certification of the election, or the voter, before the close of the polls on election day, completes and submits a signature verification statement to a polling place within the county or a ballot dropoff box. - (B) Upon receipt of the signature verification statement, the elections official shall compare the signature on the statement with the signature on file in the voter's record. - (i) If upon conducting the comparison of signatures the elections official determines that the signatures compare, the elections official shall deposit the ballot, still in the identification envelope, in a ballot container in the elections official's office. - (ii) If, under the standards and procedures of subdivision (c), a determination is made that the signatures do not compare, the identification envelope shall not be opened and the ballot shall not be counted.
+The elections official shall write the cause of the rejection on the face of the identification envelope. - (5) The signature verification statement shall be in substantially the following form and may be included on the same page as the notice and instructions specified in paragraph (2):

-"SIGNATURE VERIFICATION STATEMENT I,, am a registered voter of County, State of California.
-I declare under penalty of perjury that I requested and returned a vote by mail ballot.
-I am a resident of the precinct in which I have voted, and I am the person whose name appears on the vote by mail ballot envelope.
-I understand that if I commit or attempt any fraud in connection with voting, or if I aid or abet fraud or attempt to aid or abet fraud in connection with voting, I may be convicted of a felony punishable by imprisonment for 16 months or two or three years.
-I understand that my failure to sign this statement means that my vote by mail ballot will be invalidated.
+SIGNATURE VERIFICATION STATEMENT , , am a registered voter of County, State of California.
+I declare under penalty of perjury that I requested (or I received) and returned a vote by mail ballot.
+I am a resident of the precinct n which I have voted, and I am the person whose name appears on the ote by mail ballot envelope.
+I understand that if I commit or attempt any raud in connection with voting, or if I aid or abet fraud or attempt to aid or abet fraud in connection with voting, I may be convicted of a felony ounishable by imprisonment for 16 months or two or three years.
+I understand that my failure to sign this statement means that my vote by nail ballot will be invalidated.

 Voter's Signature Address"